smartschat/cort/ANALYSIS.md

 * a summary of all errors for the document in focus, and
 * lists of reference and system entities for the document in focus.

 To the right of the navigation panel, the document in focus is shown.
+Mentions in reference entities have a gold border, mention in system entities have a blue border.

 When the user picks a reference or system entity from the corresponding list, __cort__ displays all recall and precision errors for all mentions which are contained in the entity (as labeled red arrows between mentions).
+Furthermore, it shows all antecedent antecedent decisions for the entity (as blue arrows).
+The user can also click on mentions.
+Then all related errors and antecedent decisions are displayed.
 Alternatively, the user can choose an error category from the error summary.
 In that case, all errors of that category are displayed.

 We use color to distinguish between entities: mentions in different entities